The 5 wives are also referred to as Immortan Joe’s prime breeders.

 “If you’re looking for a quick and easy way to provide stains on your fabric, try a coffee wash.
 I did some test strips this weekend and can add some pics later, but a 5-min to a 1-hour dip in a hot coffee wash with grounds will make the fabric look sandy/slightly soiled really well.
 Also it smells nice after you rinse and lightly wash it.”

-Boat neck long-sleeves cutoff top, with strands from behind criss-crossing her back and then tying together in front (cotton knit).
+Toast wears a boat neck cutoff top with long sleeves, with strands from behind criss-crossing her back and then tying together in front (cotton knit).
 Loincloth (cotton knit).
-Barefoot.
+She is barefoot.

 “George loved Zoë’s short hair, and we thought Toast would have chopped it off to be feisty…” – Lesley Vanderwalt, makeup designer

-Bandeau bra (cotton knit), loincloth (cotton knit), tall Doc Marten boots.
+The Dag wears a bandeau bra (cotton knit), loincloth (cotton knit) & tall Doc Marten boots.
 She is wearing some kind of thin scarf with 2 long ties around her neck, an arm wrap on her left arm, and it appears she has two jawbone ornaments hanging from strings that are braided into her hair.

-Bandeau bra (cotton knit), loincloth (cotton knit).
-Barefoot.
+Cheedo wears a bandeau bra (cotton knit), loincloth (cotton knit).
+She is barefoot.
 After meeting the Vuvalini, she is adorned in a colorful chevron-pattern headband, a simple hood, necklace, and vest.

-Halter bandeau bra (cotton knit), loincloth (cotton knit), and a wrap skirt that has decorative pintucks sewn into it (cotton voile).
+Capable wears a halter bandeau bra (cotton knit), loincloth (cotton knit), and a wrap skirt that has decorative pintucks sewn into it (cotton voile).
 Dark brown suede gauntlet/wrist-warmer on her right hand.
 She is wearing primitive, lace-up pointed-toe leather shoes.
-The closest I was able to find are here.
 Later, she wears brown goggles, which are French-made 4602 aviator goggles.
 They are not inexpensive.
-The best deal at the time of this writing can be found here.
-After meeting the Vuvalini, she receives an ethnic embroidered blanket.
+After meeting the Vuvalini, Capable receives an ethnic embroidered blanket.